IBM/charts/repo/ibm-helm/ibm-itxa-prod.md

 priority: 0
 ```

-To create a custom `SecurityContextConstraints`, create a yaml file with the custom `SecurityContextConstraints` definition and run the following command:
+To create the custom `SecurityContextConstraint`, create a yaml file with the custom `SecurityContextConstraint` definition and run the following command:

 ```
 kubectl create -f <custom-scc.yaml>